 The move is expected to enable the resumption of PRN and PERN trading, following a period in which functionality constraints had limited activity across the market.

-Paul Sanderson, Chief Executive of The Recycling Association (TRA), commented on the update: “It is good news that producers and compliance schemes can now accept and reject PRNs and PERNs on the new Report Packaging Data service.
+Paul Sanderson, Chief Executive of The Recycling Association (TRA), added: “It is good news that producers and compliance schemes can now accept and reject PRNs and PERNs on the new Report Packaging Data service.

 “It should mean the revival of the trade of PRNs and PERNs that puts cash into the recycling system.”